IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

   All templates need to be onboarded correctly to ensure user environment provisioning do not fail.
 Follow steps listed below.

 ## VMware template onboarding from "Template to collection"
-Now that your Template has been successfully created it needs to be onboarded before you update your environment configuration setting follow steps to get this completed.
+Now that your Template has been successfully created it needs to be onboarded before you can update your environment configuration setting follow directions to get this completed.

-1. Send a VMware "template onboarding request"** to the TechZone Support Team Complete a [webform](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) or send an email to techzone.help@ibm.com
+Send a VMware "template onboarding request"** to the TechZone Support Team Complete a [webform](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) or send an email to techzone.help@ibm.com

 **Subject: VMware "template copy/onboarding request"**